HubDanDevMan/matura/chapters/Userinterfaces.md

 Most definitely, every reader has interacted with a computer before.
 But most likely there was no direct interaction with the kernel.
 Not only is it tedious to interact with the kernel but also extremely time consuming.
-This is where the user interfaces (UIs) come to help.
+This is where user interfaces (UIs) come to help.

 ## The shell